-For Mitsubishi Heavy Industries, we built an integrated plant consisting of several stages: pretreatment, desalination, demineralization, condensate polishing, and wastewater treatment.
-The main objectives were twofold:
+For Mitsubishi Heavy Industries, we built an integrated plant consisting of several stages: pre-treatment, desalination, demineralization, condensate polishing, and wastewater treatment.
+There were two main objectives:

-- To obtain ultrapure demineralized water from high-salinity seawater, suitable for feeding high-pressure boilers
+- Obtain ultrapure demineralized water from high-salinity seawater, suitable for feeding high-pressure boilers

-- To treat wastewater from the process for reuse
+- Treat wastewater from the process for reuse

 The wastewater treatment plant, included in our supply for TGF, collects all waste streams from the process and, after being treated, uses them as part of the raw material for process water.